habitat-sh/core-plans/_RFCs/0001-rfc-for-rfcs.md

 ## When you need to follow this process
 [When you need to follow this process]: #when-you-need-to-follow-this-process

 You need to follow this process if you intend to make any change considered "substantial" to the Core-Plans repository, tooling, or maintenance processes (including the RFC process itself).
-What constitutes a "substantial" change may evolve over time based on the community, but may initially include the following.
+What constitutes a "substantial" change may evolve over time based on the community, but initially includes the following:

   - Any process or operational changes to the Core-Plans Maintenance Policies.
   - Any package feature or rewrite that breaks backwards compatibility for current users.